manavpatil-dev0/Practicals/README.md

 # College Practicals

-A collection of practical programs, assignments, and lab exercises completed during my Information Technology Engineering coursework.
+A collection of practical programs, assignments, and lab exercises completed during my Information Technology Engineering.

 ## 📚 About